10 best bathroom plants – low light, humidity-loving greenery for your space

 (Image credit: Scott Webb on Unsplash)

-A Ficus is a must in every home and the Fiddle Leaf Fig works so well in a bathroom space as it's native to Western Africa and those glossy leaves love warm stable temperatures (of about 16-24°C).
-It will tolerate shade but bright indirect light is best for it to thrive.
+A ficus is a must-have plant for every apartment IMO, because its big leaves make such an impact in any room.
+The glossy leaves love warm stable temperatures (of about 16-24 degrees), and it thrives best in bright, indirect light.
 And if it does, it will grow as large as 3m tall with a spread of 1m.
-Take note if you have a tiny space as this is one of the best bathroom plants for impact.
+Take note if you have a small space to decorate, as this is one of the best bathroom plants to add serious drama.

 Sword Fern house plant in hanging planter